FlowForwarding/loom/README.md

 * One or more servers running the Erlang/OTP distributed computing platform to aggregate the data and calculate the NCI.
 * One or more internal recursive DNS servers to provide the raw data feeds
-* One or more Open flow enabled Switches or network white boxes with at least 3 ports to act as network taps. (or you can install LINC on the network white boxes)
+* One or more OpenFlow enabled switches or network white boxes with at least 3 ports to act as network taps. (or you can install LINC on the network white boxes)
-* Network cabling and access to install the taps inline in front of the DNS servers
+* Network cabling and access to install the taps inline in front of the internal recursive DNS servers
-* Network connectivity between the taps and the collector
+* Network connectivity between the taps and machine or cluster running the Erlang/OTP

 ## Installation